WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 ## Notes
 - The retina is as thick as a cigarette paper
 - Classic red/green colour blindness is the result of a lack of red cones in the retina
+- foveal position is 11.8° or or 3.4 mm temporal to the optic disk edge
+- The area of the human retina is 1,094 mm² [source](https://www.ncbi.nlm.nih.gov/books/NBK11556/)
+- Diameter of the macula 3mm [source](https://www.ncbi.nlm.nih.gov/books/NBK11556/)
+- fovea fully developed not before 4 years old [source](https://www.ncbi.nlm.nih.gov/books/NBK11556/)
+- The field of view of on eye is arround 160° horizontally 175° vertically.
 ## Biblio

 [1][the brain from top to bottom](https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html)